The Bear Etiquette Site

 • Defend your food stores.
 It only encourages bears to pilfer if you don't.

 • Throw rocks near the bears.
-Do not try to hurt the bears!
+Do not try to hit or hurt the bears!

 • Report any bear encounters to the proper authorities.
 (I.e. park/forest ranger, game warden etc.).